A Brief History

 The town was incorporated in 1855, and was first called Clinton.
 Three years later, because there already was a Clinton in New York, the town’s name was changed to East Greenbush.

-For More information on East Greenbush, go to our Resources and Links page
+For more information about East and North Greenbush go to Resources and Links